KhaledElkhoreby/sudoku-app/readme.md

 **Description:**

-TThe app uses API to generate game board and their solutions.
+The app uses API to generate game board and their solutions.

 For 4x4 sudoku game I use